Erotemic/shitspotter/README.rst

 .. image:: https://i.imgur.com/YHfl0Wd.jpg

-An example prediction on a full validation image is:
+An example prediction from an initial model on a full validation image is:

 .. image:: https://i.imgur.com/ya4jnAO.jpg

+Clearly there is still more work to do, but training a deep network is an art, and I have full confidence that a high quality model is possible.
 The training batches are starting to fit the data, but the validation batches shows that there is still a clear generalization gap, but this is only the very start of training and the hyper-parameters are untuned.

 The current train validation split is defined in the ``make_splits.py`` file.